davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/convert-to-plain-text.md

 columns](
 https://stackoverflow.com/a/3033455/622049).

+Linux does not have good WYSIWYG equation editors.
+Microsoft Word isn’t available on Ubuntu (a decent program for writing equations).
 You don’t need two screens for both the plain text and rendered versions of content.

-A major strengh of Google Docs is natural linking between documents.
-If plain text notes are rendered on the public web, it's easy to link to them.
-Links in the other direction aren't allowed or the public content becomes much less useful.

-A solution is to do a global search for files before a rename and manually update all the links to it.
-An upside to this solution is that organizers can tell which documents link to the document being renamed (not possible with Google Docs).
-When is it ever OK to delete a Google Doc?.
+### Barrier to entry

 There's a larger barrier to entry for plain text notes; unlike a wiki page or Google document, users may need to fork a repository to make edits.
 However, see [Web IDE | GitLab](